 - Our hike to the south and bike to the north each took about 3 hours, including several stops for pictures and lunch.

 - Trail 201 to the north is poorly marked when departing from Rovinj’s Old Town.
 We expected to see signage, so when we didn’t, we had to make frequent stops to verify our placement on the map.
 Looking at the map in more detail prior to leaving would have been beneficial.

 - Much of Trail 201 is shared with cars.
 The narrow roads aren’t heavily trafficked, but be aware and pull off to the side for larger vehicles.

 - That being said, when leaving the old town, follow the water.
-There are ridable paths along the shore, away from the traffic until we turned into the first neighborhood.
+There are paths along the shore, away from the traffic and suitable for bicycles.

 We want to know: Have you been on the hiking and biking trails in Rovinj, Croatia?
 Where did you go?
 Have any tips?
 Tell us about it in the comments!

 Like what you’re reading?
 Join the journey!

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox: